ukandrewc/Webview2.Winforms.DOM/README.md

 End Sub

 ```
-Added GetElementsByTagName

-Changed EvaluateAll to snapshot type, so elements can be modified from it.

 ### Started adding support for DevTools Protocol including events
 Note: `WebView2.Protocol.GetCookies({"https://google.co.uk"})` needs to supply full url
 ```